sdornel/air-quality-app/readme.md

 2) Another API for user clicks and other data that we can acquire
 3) Angular client for the "organization" to view information from both APIs.
 Will also have some basic CRUD I need to plan out
 4) Another API for crud operations and auth

+Technology used for React
+mapbox gl
+typescript
+jest